snarlferb/u/README.md

   Bitmap fonts are already rasterized in their current form, however they must still be parsed (and decoded into a useable form, specifically for FreeType's rendering pipeline)

+  The pixel buffer (e.g., metrics-&gt;bitmap.buffer) acts as the primary storage for glyph bitmap data, organized row by row and holds pixel information in a format that can be manipulated further.

-  In contrast, parsing a bitmap font (like those in BDF format) involves interpreting fixed-size grid representations of glyphs and corresponding metrics.
+  Parsing a bitmap font (like those in BDF format) involves interpreting fixed-size grid representations of glyphs and corresponding metrics.
 The parser identifies and extracts bitmap data for each character, typically stored as sequences of hexadecimal values that encode pixel patterns (the hex and metadata that originated in the font file itself)

   When a function reads this data from the file, it converts each hexadecimal value into its corresponding binary representation.
 This conversion is essential because the application needs to manipulate and process